johnchildren/documents/src/cv/cv.md

 - Designed and wrote PostgreSQL and Redis extensions in C required by the platform.

 - Designed and implemented query language for the platform, including planning and execution.

+- Implemented PostgreSQL server protocol and select query transpiler from SQL to aforementioned query language in Rust.

 - Read and reviewed technical papers, discussed with colleagues and made recommendations.